mozilla/generic-python-docker/README.md

 2. Add the `DOCKER_USER`, `DOCKER_PASS`, and `DOCKERHUB_REPO` environment variables
    in the circleci UI (under `settings` -> `Environment Variables`)

+**NOTE**: When running on Mozilla infrastructure, dataops can set these for your project.
+[Create a bug here](https://bugzilla.mozilla.org/enter_bug.cgi?component=Operations&product=Data%20Platform%20and%20Tools)

 ## Development and Testing

 While iterating on development, we recommend using virtualenv